-Preserve Tax-Exempt Bond Financing (Private Activity Bonds) for Education Loans
+Preserve Tax-Exempt Qualified Student Loan Bonds for Education Loans

 EFC additionally supports the proposed elimination of the Alternative Minimum Tax (AMT), which would minimize costs to education loan borrowers.
 Congress’ previous temporary elimination of the AMT on income earned from Private Activity Bonds resulted in lower borrowing rates for student loan issuers, with those savings passed directly to student loan borrowers.
 For example, a student borrowing $20,000 could save $500 or more in lower interest payments on a ten-year loan with the elimination of the AMT.